15 Jul 2020

 The The Ringling Museum is located in Sarasota and well worth the trip!
 Not only are the grounds themselves a true piece of art but inside you will find collections from all around the world at The State Art Museum of Florida.

 If you love the arts then you will fall in love with the many art galleries and museums on and surrounding our 7-mile island.
-On the island, you can view the works of local artists at The Studio at Gulf and Pine, Island Gallery West, and the Artists Guild Gallery.
+On the island, you can view the works of local artists at Island Gallery West and the Artists Guild Gallery.

 On the mainland just a short drive away, you will find The Bishop Museum of Science and Nature and Nature nestled in the heart of downtown Bradenton.
 Considered the largest natural and cultural history museum on the Gulf coast, this wonderful museum hosts engaging exhibits, galleries, a planetarium, and a manatee rehabilitation center!